DELVES/CanaryWriter/README.md

 <!-- ABOUT CANARYWRITER -->
 ## About CanaryWriter

-We have to admit, creating canary statements can be **long** (especially if you have to do it often).
-We created CanaryWriter to help people create signed canary statements easily.
-We use CanaryWriter in-house to create our own canary statements.
+We have to admit, creating warrant canaries can be **long** (especially if you have to do it often).
+We created CanaryWriter to help people create signed warrant canaries easily.
+We use CanaryWriter in-house to create our own warrant canaries.
 You can check them out [here](https://delvesmediagroup.com/canaries)!

-### What are canary statements (a.k.a warrant canaries)?
+### What are warrant canaries?

 > A warrant canary is a colloquial term for a regularly published statement that a service provider has not received legal process that it would be prohibited from saying it had received.
 Once a service provider does receive legal process, the speech prohibition goes into place, and the canary statement is removed.
 >